 Prior to FY 2022, the community survey asked residents to rate their satisfaction with the quality of new development.
-Comps and future projections will be adjusted in FY 2023 to match the new language.

-Achieve a 90% resident satisfaction rating with efforts to maintain the quality of neighborhoods
+Achieve a 90% resident satisfaction rating with efforts to maintain the quality of your neighborhoods

-The Village closely monitors resident satisfaction with efforts to maintain the quality of neighborhoods.
-Historically, satisfaction levels with the efforts to maintain quality neighborhoods has fallen just short of the 90% satisfaction goal.
+The Village closely monitors resident satisfaction with efforts to maintain the quality of their neighborhoods.
+Historically, satisfaction levels with the efforts to maintain quality neighborhoods has fallen short of the 90% satisfaction goal.
 The continued implementation of the 2019 Comprehensive Plan strategies should help maintain or improve this measure.

-Key Performance Indicators (KPIs) - Enforce codes and ordinances
+Key Performance Indicators (KPIs) - Enforce codes and ordinances to protect the character of Village Neighborhoods